jiaonaz/pm-resources/playbook.md

 ### Frequency
 It should happen within the first three months of joining a team, or as a first thing when a new team is formed.
 Check-in every year after that.

+# Strategy & Prioritization

+### Overview
+Strategies help you answer ‘how’ you will meet your vision.
+Clear strategies ensures that your team are working on the right things.
+By working on the most important areas first, you increase the impact of your work.

+### Deliverables
+Strategies apply at both the team level, and at the project level.

+**Team Strategies:** Each team should have a short list of strategies (often 3-4) that align the team’s work.
+Before you create team strategies, consider your environment.
+Every company works differently, and your strategies should work within yours.
+It can be helpful to brainstorm with your team the unique challenges of your environment, prior to you discussion on strategies.
+Once ready, a team can arrive at strategies by identifying options and creating themes.

+**Project Prioritization:** Your team should also prioritize upcoming projects.
+A tried and true prioritization framework is [RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/) – or (Reach x Impact x Confidence) / Effort.
+As an alternative, you can stack rank your team’s strategies, and make an assessment about which projects will have the largest impact on each strategy.

+### Frequency
+Should be aligned to overall team/org/company planning.
+Typically, plan team strategies for at least a quarter to a half.
+Evaluate every six weeks and identify and iterate on what's not working.
+Project prioritization should also be planned for 6 weeks to a quarter, and re-evaluated prior to starting each sprint (again, can depend on your team's cadence).